 Kermit the Frog

-No couple has stood the test of time like Kermit the Frog and his lady love, Miss Piggy.
-On screen, this puppet duo has solved crimes, hosted TV shows, traveled to space, and much more.
-While it might not be easy being green, Kermit and Miss Piggy prove that love takes dedication and the occasional high kick.
+Up until summer 2015, no couple better stood the test of time like Kermit the Frog and his lady love, Miss Piggy.
+On screen, this puppet duo solved crimes, hosted TV shows, traveled to space, and much more.
+Out of respect during this sensitive time, our curators aren't commenting on personal interactions between the puppets in our collection.
+All things considered, while it might not be easy being green, Kermit and Miss Piggy have long taught us that love takes dedication and the occasional high kick or song.
+Who knows?
+Perhaps it's not the end for this superstar couple.

 R2-D2 and C-3PO